 50 years of seatbelt safety in the UK

-The seatbelt can be attributed as one of the most important safety innovations in all of motoring history and it is this year celebrating its 50th anniversary of compulsory use in the UK.
+The seatbelt can be attributed as one of the most important safety innovations in all of motoring history and, in 2016, celebrated its 50th anniversary!

 Road safety minister Andrew Jones commented: “Many families have been spared the heartbreak of a death or serious injury of a loved one as a result of a simple action at the start of each trip.